randomizer333/OpenGRP/README.md

 # OpenGRP
 Opensource Global Resource Planning

-Its a generic opensource data input, procesing and output system build on opensource technology.
+Its a generic opensource data input, procesing and output framework build on opensource technology.

 Languages and scrypts used will be those that run on open servers like Apache2 nginX.
 Servers must be able to run on open hardware like Arduino or Raspberry pi...